Madhura004/Madhura004/README.md

  ## Hi there 👋, I'm Madhura Pawar

 A passionate developer from India.

 📫 How to reach me: madhurapawar0621@gmail.com

 # 📲 Connect with me
 https://www.linkedin.com/in/madhura-pawar-31818926a

-# Languages and Tools - Java(Eclipse),MYSQL(Workbench),VS code
+# Languages and Tools
+ JAVA(Eclipse)
+ MYSQL(Workbench)
+ VS code